ifechukwuokuma/tabfocus/README.md

 # TabFocus

-**Stop opening the same tab twice.
-Stay focused automatically.**

-TabFocus is a Chrome extension that detects duplicate tabs the moment they open, closes the extra one, and takes you back to the original, keeping your workspace clean without any effort.
+**TabFocus is a Chrome extension that detects duplicate tabs the moment they open, closes the extra one, and takes you back to the original, keeping your workspace clean without any effort.**

 ---